 Bracknell Forest Council (hereafter 'the Council') is committed to promoting children and young people's independence, social and life skills essential for their preparation for adulthood.
 These goals underpin our home to school travel assistance policy because where possible, children and young people, including those with special educational needs and/or disability, will be encouraged and supported to travel independently.

 Arrangements for young people of sixth form age and above are set out in a separate policy.
-Parents are referred to the Post 16 travel assistance policy.
+Parents are referred to the BFC Post 16 Education Transport Policy.

 This approach takes forward our corporate plan themes to ensure: